adliance/Buddy/src/Adliance.AspNetCore.Buddy.Template.Razor/readme.md

 ### Render a PDF

+This option uses the `Adliance.AspNetCore.Buddy.Pdf` package to generate PDFs.

-To render a PDF template, you need to provide four cshtml files in a `PdfTemplates` directory in the `Views` directory of your project.
+To render a PDF template, you need to provide four `cshtml` files in a `PdfTemplates` directory in the `Views` directory of your project.

 The default template structure is: